-SDG&E incorporates a bid strategy to select the maximum of the highest heat rate/price (for two consecutive hours) occurrences in a particular month.
+SDG&E incorporates a bid strategy to select the maximum of the highest price (for at least two consecutive hours and up to four) occurrences in a particular month.
 Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 11am and 7pm or 1pm and 9pm) of the month.
 With this forecast, the National Gas Intelligence ("NGI") monthly index of the SoCal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
-SDG&E then calculated the twelfth highest price (for a consecutive two-hour period) for the balance of operation hours of each month.
-If the twelfth highest forecasted price was above a \$75,13 SDG&E used that value to formulate a bid price.
-If the twelfth price was below \$75, SDG&E used a fixed price of \$75 as a bid price.
+SDG&E then calculated the twelfth highest consecutive two-hour price average for the balance of operation hours of each month.
+If the twelfth highest forecasted price was above a \$80,13 SDG&E used that value to formulate a bid price.
+If the twelfth price was below \$80, SDG&E used a fixed price of \$80 as a bid price.
 After the CBP was dispatched the first time, SDG&E then would take the eleventh highest price of the remaining days of the month and so on until the twelfth dispatch.
 Bid prices may vary daily depending on revised, daily price forecast and/or the number of times CPB was dispatched.